 Contain the fire by closing doors and windows.
 During a fire, closing doors and windows is a critical function.
-This simple action will help to slow down the fire and protect other spaces from the deadly effects of smoke.
+This simple action will help to limit the spread of smoke and protect other spaces from the deadly effects.
 Closing doors gives you time.